ECheynet/SST_HD/README.md

 ## Summary

 The function getSST reads and store the sea surface temperature (SST)  produced daily by the JPL OurOcean group [1].
 The dataset is described in more details in Chao et al. [2].
 The SST data are available on a grid of 0.009 degree, which represents a horizontal resolution of approximatively  1 km.
-In the documentation, the second example uses with the function borders.m and/or bordersm.m [3,4].
+In the documentation, the second example uses the function borders.m and/or bordersm.m [3,4].
 This is the first version of the submission, some bugs may still be present.
 Credits should go to [1,2] for the dataset.

 ## Content